prarthonaa/Gale-Shapley-Implementation/README.md

-# Gale Shapley Algorithm Implementation
+# Gale Shapley Algorithm Implementation - by Elaine Nelson

 This is my version to implement the Gale-Shapley Algorithm.
 This was an optional project I did for my Algorithm Design and Analysis course.